Sergio García

 Sergio García Fernández ([ˈseɾxjo ɣaɾˈθi.a feɾˈnandeθ]; born 9 January 1980) is a Spanish professional golfer.
-He has played on the European Tour, PGA Tour and LIV Golf Invitational Series.
+He turned professional in 1999 and played on the European Tour and PGA Tour prior to joining LIV Golf in 2022.
 García has won 36 international tournaments as a professional, most notably the 2008 Players Championship and the 2017 Masters Tournament.
 García was also the Chairman of Spanish football team CF Borriol.

 García has spent much of his career in the top 10 of the Official World Golf Ranking, including over 300 weeks in the top 10 between 2000 and 2009, and over 450 weeks in the top 10 in total.
 He reached his highest career ranking, second, after winning the HSBC Champions tournament in November 2008.
 García has achieved career earnings of more than US$43 million.
 As a player, he is noted for strong iron play and accuracy.
 In the Ryder Cup, he competed in ten of the eleven matches playing during his professional career cumulatively earning a record 28.5 points during those matches.

-Early years and amateur career
+Early life and amateur career

 García began playing golf at the age of three and was taught by his father, Victor, who is a club professional.
 García won his club championship at age 12.

-Four years later, he set a record as the youngest player to make the cut at a European Tour event, the 1995 Turespaña Open Mediterranea.
-This record was broken by amateur Jason Hak in November 2008 at the UBS Hong Kong Open, beating García's record by 107 days.
+At the age of 16, Garcia set a record as the youngest player to make the cut at a European Tour event, the 1995 Turespaña Open Mediterrania.
 In 1995, García became the youngest player to win the European Amateur.
 He followed that with a win in the Boys Amateur Championship in 1997.
-He won a professional tournament, the 1997 Catalan Open as an amateur.
+He won a professional tournament, the 1997 Catalan Open, as an amateur.

 Garcia was part of the Spanish teams winning the European Boys' Team Championship in 1996 and 1997.
 In 1998, he won The Amateur Championship at Muirfield and reached the semi-finals of the U.S. Amateur.
 He also finished second in the 1998 Argentine Open, being the low amateur, and winning the Pereira Iraola Cup.